Alllpacka/VaultRepo/Englisch/Vocabulary.md

 He was persecuted
 He was reluctant to go this way
-To come to face the inevetable
-He established a very profitable buisness
+To come to face the inevitable / Every great empire inevitably crumbles He established a very profitable buisness
 You are so vounarable
 A few students feel very alienated with the rest of the class